-With Memorial Day weekend in the rear-view mirror, it is officially Summer.
-In my spare time, I’m thinking about longer days spent soaking up the sun.
-In my working hours, I’m geared up for an exciting season of event marketing on social media.
+With Labor Day weekend in the rear-view mirror, Summer is officially “over”.
+In my spare time, I’m thinking about shorter days and cooler weather.
+In my working hours, I’m gearing up to finish out my exciting season of event marketing on social media.

 There’s something about the ever-growing use of social media marketing that has made event marketing tons of fun these past few years.